Outdoor Labyrinth

 Community Labyrinth Walks

-Community Labyrinth walks are held on the Equinox or Solstice.
+Community Labyrinth walks are held on the Equinoxes, Solstices, World Labyrinth Day, and Unity World Day of Prayer.
 Please stop back closer to the date for additional information.

 No registration is necessary.
 Guests and the public are always welcome.
-A love offering will be gratefully accepted.
+There is no charge for this event, but love offerings are always welcome.
 Weather permitting, there will be refreshments by the fire pit after your walk.
-An indoor labyrinth will be available
+An indoor labyrinth will be available.

 2024 DatesLabyrinth